-Command Explanation Admin Mode or Configuration Mode show ip http secure-server status Show the configured SSL information. debug ssl no debug ssl Open/close the DEBUG for SSL function.
+Command Explanation Admin Mode or Configuration Mode show ip http secure-server status Show the configured SSL information. debug ssl On and do a DEDUC for COL for attack no debug ssl Open/close the DEBUG for SSL function.

-53.3 SSL Typical Example
+57.3 SSL Typical Example